 Cloud access to important files are easy with applications and services like Dropbox, Google Drive, Apple’s iCloud, or Window’s SkyDrive.
-If you want to access all of your media files and large documents stored directly on your computer, you should check out iOS file streaming app and service, Younity (free).
+If you want to access all of your media files and large documents stored directly on your computer, you should check out iOS file streaming app and service, Younity (free) [No longer available].

 With Younity there’s no cloud storage limits to think about, and you don’t have to remember to upload a file to the cloud in order to access it.
 If your computer(s) and iOS devices are on and connected to the internet, Younity provide access to all your files on your computer and it can even stream your movie and song files without having to download those files to your mobile devices.

 To use Younity you will need to download and install Younity on your iPhone and/or iPad (an Android version is in the works) and install the Windows or OS X client on your computer.
 You will need to register each of your devices using either your Facebook, Google, or a Younity email account.

 When installed the desktop client requires about 30-45 minutes to scan your hard drive for all its supported files.
 Your files are not uploaded or copied to any server.
 Entangled Media, the developers of Younity, say they do not have access to your files or your devices.
 Younity creates an entirely personal cloud for your devices so they can be accessed remotely.

 Under preferences in the Younity desktop client, you can also add external hard drives or selected folders in those drives to appear across all your devices.
 The application also supports password-protected access.

 On the Mac, the desktop Younity client appears in your menu bar where you can see the progress of the scan.
 There’s no other reason I can think of for having the application rest in the menu bar, and unfortunately there’s no preferences setting to remove it.
 Mac users can use Bartender to move and hide the app.